motech-implementations/mots/README.md

 2. Create gradle.properties file (it will overwrite project's properties)
 3. Add `ivrApiKey=<voto-api-key>` to set VOTO communication.

+## Load locations locally when starting the server
+1. Run `./gradlew clean bootRun -PloadLocations=true`, once your DB has been initialized with liquibase.
+2. After starting the server locations from xlsx should be added, and info message displayed in console.

 ## Stopping the Service
 To stop the service (when it is running with `gradle bootRun`) use Control-C.